-- Throughout our articles we will be focusing on the technical aspects of Flash animation production.
+- In this article we will be focusing mostly on the technical aspects of Flash animation production.
 The creative and artistic side of the problems will rarely be addressed.

 Every time we say Symbol, we mean Graphic Symbol.
 Every time we say Tween, we mean Classic Tween.

 Bones in Flash are totally useless – a ridiculous failure which only authors paid by Adobe are trying to promote.